manishrana7/icet-manish/doc/userguide/source/advanced_topics/wang_landau_simulations.rst

 .. figure:: _static/wang_landau_heat_capacity_sro.svg
    :width: 70%

-   Heat capacity (top) and short-range order parameter from Wang-Landau simulation of a :math:`4\times4` two-dimensional Ising model.
+   Heat capacity (top) and short-range order parameter (bottom) from Wang-Landau simulation of a :math:`4\times4` two-dimensional Ising model.

 Using the same approach one can also extract thermodynamic averages of other